Sociology: Criminality, deviance, law and punishment

-Criminologists analyse the nature, causes, and control of criminal activity, drawing upon methods across sociology, psychology, and the behavioural sciences.
+Criminologists analyse the nature, causes, and control of criminal activity, drawing upon methods from sociology, psychology, and the behavioural sciences.
 The sociology of deviance focuses on actions or behaviours that violate norms, including both infringements of formally enacted rules (e.g., crime) and informal violations of cultural norms.
-It is the remit of sociologists to study why these norms exist; how they change over time; and how they are enforced.
-The concept of social disorganization is when the broader social systems leads to violations of norms.
-For instance, Robert K. Merton produced a typology of deviance, which includes both individual and system level causal explanations of deviance.
+It is the remit of sociologists to study why these norms exist, how they change over time, and how they are enforced.
+The concept of social disorganization refers to the idea that broader social systems lead to norm violations.
+For instance, Robert K. Merton produced a typology of deviance, which includes both individual and system-level causal explanations of deviance.

 Sociology of law

 The study of law played a significant role in the formation of classical sociology.
 Durkheim famously described law as the "visible symbol" of social solidarity.
 The sociology of law refers to both a sub-discipline of sociology and an approach within the field of legal studies.
-Sociology of law is a diverse field of study that examines the interaction of law with other aspects of society, such as the development of legal institutions and the effect of laws on social change and vice versa.
+Sociology of law is a diverse field of study that examines the interaction between law and other aspects of society, including the development of legal institutions and the effects of laws on social change, and vice versa.
 For example, an influential recent work in the field relies on statistical analyses to argue that the increase in incarceration in the US over the last 30 years is due to changes in law and policing and not to an increase in crime; and that this increase has significantly contributed to the persistence of racial stratification.

 Communications and information technologies

-The sociology of communications and information technologies includes "the social aspects of computing, the Internet, new media, computer networks, and other communication and information technologies."
+The sociology of communications and information technologies includes "the social aspects of computing, the Internet, new media, computer networks, and other communication and information technologies".

 Internet and digital media

 The Internet is of interest to sociologists in various ways, most practically as a tool for research and as a discussion platform.
 The sociology of the Internet in the broad sense concerns the analysis of online communities (e.g. newsgroups, social networking sites) and virtual worlds, meaning that there is often overlap with community sociology.
 Online communities may be studied statistically through network analysis or interpreted qualitatively through virtual ethnography.
-Moreover, organizational change is catalysed through new media, thereby influencing social change at-large, perhaps forming the framework for a transformation from an industrial to an informational society.
+Moreover, organizational change is catalysed by new media, thereby influencing social change at large, perhaps forming the framework for a transformation from an industrial to an informational society.
 One notable text is Manuel Castells' The Internet Galaxy—the title of which forms an inter-textual reference to Marshall McLuhan's The Gutenberg Galaxy.
-Closely related to the sociology of the Internet is digital sociology, which expands the scope of study to address not only the internet but also the impact of the other digital media and devices that have emerged since the first decade of the twenty-first century.
+Closely related to the sociology of the Internet is digital sociology, which expands the scope of study to address not only the Internet but also the impact of other digital media and devices that have emerged since the first decade of the twenty-first century.